 AARP CT Livable Communities Grant Request for Proposal

-AARP Connecticut invites community organizations and governments across the state to apply for the 2021 Livable Communities Grant Program, a local extension of the national AARP Community Challenge Grant initiative.
-Now in its fourth year, the grant program dedicated to funding “quick-action” projects in Connecticut communities, aims to help the state’s neighborhoods, towns and cities be great places to live for people of all ages.
-The application deadline is October 1, 2021.
+AARP Connecticut invites community organizations and municipalities across the state to apply for the 2022 Livable Communities Grant Program, a local extension of the national AARP Community Challenge Grant initiative.
+Now in its fifth year, the grant program dedicated to funding “quick-action” projects in Connecticut communities, aims to help the state’s neighborhoods, towns and cities be great places to live for people of all ages.
+The application deadline is Wednesday, Sept.
+7, at 5pm.

-The AARP Connecticut Livable Communities Grant Program is open to incorporated organizations that are 501(c)(3) or 501(c)(4) nonprofits and Connecticut government entities who seek to make improvements in their neighborhood or community in Connecticut.
+The AARP Connecticut Livable Communities Grant Program is open to incorporated organizations that are 501(c)(3) or 501(c)(4) nonprofits and Connecticut municipalities who seek to make improvements in their neighborhood or community in Connecticut.

 Grants can range from small, short-term activities to larger, permanent solutions, but the maximum amount of any single grant will be $5,000.
 All applications should be for a project of $5,000 or less.
 Grant funds cannot be used to supplement staff salaries or contribute to ongoing operating expenses.
-AARP Connecticut has funded 16 projects in the first three years of the Livable Communities Grant Program (five in 2020, seven in 2019 and four in 2018).
+AARP Connecticut has funded 22 projects in the first four years of the Livable Communities Grant Program (six in 2021, five in 2020, seven in 2019 and four in 2018).

-AARP Connecticut will evaluate grant requests from nonprofit organizations and government entities for projects that focus on any of the following areas:
+AARP CT will evaluate grant requests from nonprofit organizations and municipalities that focus on any of the following areas:

-- Affordable and accessible housing options for residents 50+
+- Affordable and accessible housing options for older residents

-- Delivery of services to help residents 50+ age in the setting of their choice
+- Delivery of services to help residents age 50+ age in the setting of their choice

-- Creating safe and enjoyable public spaces for all ages with a focus on the 50+ (such as improving bike and pedestrian infrastructure, public parks, public art, safe street crossings, navigation, etc.)
+- Creating safe and enjoyable public spaces for all ages with a focus on the 50+ (bike and pedestrian infrastructure improvements, improving public parks, public art, safe street crossings, navigation, etc.)